darkgorok/Gunstrike/README.md

 - the consent dialog is now expected to be authored in the Unity editor instead of being generated at runtime
 - tapping `ACCEPT` persists consent locally
 - tapping `ACCEPT` triggers the analytics event `consent_accepted`
-- if Firebase Analytics is present in the project, the event is forwarded automatically through the reflection-based adapter
+- Firebase Analytics is now initialized explicitly at runtime before queued events are flushed
+- Android Firebase config is now included through `google-services.json`
 - the app also syncs Google UMP consent state after acceptance when running on Android/iOS

 Related startup polish included in this slice: